 If the token you search for is not among the most popular tokens, the search bar may not return the token you queried.
 In this case, you could add a custom token (manually).

 How to add a custom token

-- Click Next to proceed
+- Click 'Add Custom Token' to proceed.